 Contextual ads and search ads are displayed differently.
 Search ads appear after a user searches for a specific keyword.
-Contextual ads, on the other hand, are displayed on a Web page while the user is reading the content, and are relevant to the information on that page.
-Although contextual ads and search ads both represent a smart and effective way of advertising, it’s important to keep in mind that the people who see search ads are always looking for information related to the keyword on which the ad is based.
-Contextual ads are more reactive, and tend to be less urgent than search ads.
+Contextual ads, on the other hand, are displayed on a web page while the user is reading the content.
+They are relevant to the information on that page.

 The Sales Cycle

-People who buy things online always do some research before purchasing.
-Depending on the type and cost of the product in question, that research might take between a few minutes and a couple of months, even more sometimes.
-The sales cycle for an online music store can be as short as 15 minutes, while that for a b2b retailer, say an industrial equipment seller, can take months.
+People usually do some research before buying things online.
+Depending on the type and cost of the product in question, that research might take anywhere between a few minutes and a couple of weeks, even more sometimes.
+The sales cycle for an online music store can be as short as 15 minutes, while that for a B2B retailer, say an industrial equipment seller, can take a whole month.

 Knowing the average sales cycle for your business makes it easier for you to choose between contextual ads and search ads.
-Search ads are more immediate and directed, but contextual ads can increase familiarity, and when retargeting is used, they can slowly persuade customers to buy your product.
-But you must always keep in mind that the content of the page determines the relevancy of the contextual ads.
+While search ads are more immediate and direct, but contextual ads can increase familiarity faster.

 Specificity or Generality?

-The more specific search ads are, the higher the conversion rates.
-But the contextual ads that generate the most clicks tend to be more general, addressing people who are interested in buying products or services related to the topic discussed on the page, but don’t have a specific problem that they are trying to solve.
-So for businesses that want as much traffic as possible, even if not all of it will be of quality, contextual ads might be the best choice.
+Usually, the more specific search ads are, the higher the conversion rate.
+But the contextual ads that generate the most clicks tend to be more general in intent.
+They target people who are interested in buying products or services related to the topic discussed on the page, but who don’t try to solve a specific problem.

 For businesses that want as much traffic as possible, contextual ads are often the best choice.